wbailey/enkatastasis/README.md

-# macvim-setup
+# enkatastatis
-Repository explaining how to setup mccvim
+There are a lot of package managers out there for Vim which is great.
+This repo is used to setup my instance with all of my favorite tools automatically.